 Some first-party cookies can be used to track users in the same way as third-party cookies in specific contexts.

 For example, log-in boxes (widgets, plugins) to social sites like Facebook can be placed on different websites to facilitate commenting or “liking” content.
 This functionality uses first-party cookies in the third-party context; because the user interacts with the login widget (as in, visits its domain), the widget can leave a first-party cookie.
-Then, such first-party cookie is used a in third-party context, and can enable cross-site tracking.
+As these first-party cookies are used in third-party context, they can enable cross-site tracking.

-However, some internet browsers like Safari have methods of blocking this (i.e. Safari 11 and newer).
+However, some internet browsers like Safari have methods of blocking this.

-Intelligent tracking prevention is a feature offered with Safari and in iOS 11 by default.
-It changes the way the Apple browser handles first-party cookies, which is different than most other browsers.
+Intelligent Tracking Prevention (ITP) is a feature offered with Safari and in iOS 11 by default.
+It changes the way the Apple browser handles first-party cookies, which is different from most other browsers.

-Previous versions of Apple’s ITP (1.0 and 1.1) allowed cookies to be read and used in a “third-party context”, provided the user accessed the domain directly in the first 24 hours.
-That gave an unfair advantage to Facebook and Google, as the 24-hour purge didn’t have the same effect on them as on other sites because users visit these websites regularly and rarely log out.
+- ITP (1.0 and 1.1) allowed cookies to be read and used in a “third-party context,” provided the user accessed the domain directly in the first 24 hours.
+That gave Facebook and Google an unfair advantage, as the 24-hour purge didn’t have the same effect on them as on other sites because users visit these websites regularly and rarely log out.

-Safari and Firefox (and basically all other browsers available on the market) also offer more-or-less elaborate methods to block third-party cookies.
-However, most browsers offer some kind of cookie blocking method – but not all of them are based on blacklists or algorithms.
+Opera and other browsers available on the market also offer more-or-less the same elaborate methods to block third-party cookies.
+Most of them offer some kind of cookie-blocking method, but not all of them are based on blacklists or algorithms.

 How to Disable Third-Party Cookies